The Search for a Chief

 Scotland's Lyon Court informed us where Bairds must look to find a Chief

 The person who wishes to serve Bairds as chief must prove he or she is the most direct living descendant to the original 1672 undifferenced Arms of Auchmedden.
-The descendency process is called Primogeniture Succession.
+The descendency process is called Agnatic Succession.

 Click the button below to view Sir James Baird's petition for Chief of Clan Baird.

-Currently Clan Baird does not have a chief.
+Clan Baird does not currently have a chief.

 (Click the button above for more information regarding Sir James' petition to the Lyon Court and substantiation of his case)